TSV 502 The Qur’an and Sunna in Light of Sufi Wisdom

 In order to learn about the content, tradition, and sources of Turkish Sufi literature, the works by Sufi poets who lived between the 13th and 19th centuries will be taken up.
 The main goals of the poets at the top of Sufi literature, the Qur’anic and hadith culture which forms the content of this literature, and the beautiful conduct and Sufi thought will be revealed.

 TSV 548 Introduction to Ibn Arabi’s Thought

-Mohyiddin Ibn Arabi is among the most important Sufis of Sufi history due to his explanations of the tradition of Islamic thought that came before him through the data of Sufi experience in a systematic manner.
-Considereed the most imoprtant sage on this topic by many Sufi thinkers, he is referred to as “Sheikh al-Akbar.”
+Muhyiddin Ibn Arabi is among the most important Sufis of Sufi history due to his explanations of the tradition of Islamic thought that came before him through the data of Sufi experience in a systematic manner.
+Considered the most important sage on this topic by many Sufi thinkers, he is referred to as “Shaykh al-Akbar.”

 TSV 550 Sufism and Psychology